jeuxcing/theone/README.md

 As gently explained by the small poem, this git is now the main one and brings all the code from the others together.

+## Directories

+* blueprints: All the files needed to 3D print and laser cut the physical parts.
+* game: Python core code for the game.
+* gateway: Arduino code that transfer messages from/to serial to/from 1-wire.
+* mix: Arduino codes to handle the mix table.
+* wall: Arduino codes to handle the wall leds.